IlianPihlajamaa/ModeCouplingTheory.jl/docs/src/MCT.md

 taggedequation = MemoryEquation(α, β, γ, δ, F0, dF0, taggedkernel);
 taggedsol = solve(taggedequation, solver)
 ```
-In order to solve the tagged particle equation for all species, one should loop over the above code, changing specie index $s$ from 1 to the number of species.
+In order to solve the tagged particle equation for all species, one should loop over the above code, changing species index $s$ from 1 to the number of species.

 ### Multi-component mean-squared displacements